liscovich/functional-specs/popper_functional_specifications.md

 	- Categories assigned to the user’s pushed experiments
 	- Names of the user’s created trials

 All three results sections (experiments, trials, and profiles) are displayed with every query.
+The user can choose to view only one type of result by clicking on one of the filters on the left of the screen (All, Experimnets, Trials, Researchers).

 If no result exists for a particular results section, the message “No results found” is displayed.
 Clicking “More...” opens a new page with search results from only that category.
 The same “More...” functionality <a href=”https://github.com/search?q=rails&type=Everything&repo=&langOverride=&start_value=1” target=”_blank”>can be found</a> in GitHub search.

 ###Sorting

-Experiments search results are sorted by:
+**Experiments** search results are sorted by:

 1. Growth rate in the number of commits
 2. If tied, the number of forks
 3. If tied, the number of upvotes
 4. If tied, the age of the repository, with younger repositories listed first

-Trials search results are sorted by:
+**Trials** search results are sorted by:

 1. Last activity date
 2. If tied, number of times search word(s) appear in

-Profile search results are sorted by
+**Profile** search results are sorted by

 1. Appearance in the user’s name:
 	- Alphabetically by last name